Guilt comes before shame.

 If we agree with that pronouncement of guilt, then we may feel shame.

-Shame is an emotion when one accepts, right or wrong, that one has failed, either morally, like breaking a law or code, or practically, like repeatedly failing algebra.
+Shame is an emotion when one accepts, correctly or incorrectly, that one has failed, either morally, like breaking a law or code, or practically, like repeatedly failing algebra.

 When one fails morally, we must consider the presence of evil.

 When we fail in social norms, we must wrestle with social inferiority.

 When we fail practically, we must discuss ‘incompetence’.

 There are people that accept more guilt than is proper, and there are people that refuse guilt that is deserved.

 I know of three sisters, whose mother intentionally violated social norms in terms of her lifestyle; not illegal or promiscuous, but intent on being different.

 They feel shame for their mother’s behavior.
 But if there is any shame to be felt, that lies on the mother, not the daughters.

 Likewise, I have a friend with pure German roots, who felt shame because of what Hitler did, but his family moved to America around WW1,

 so he has no reason to feel shame.